Federal Grants and Contracts

 Notice of an Award

-An NOA is normally sent to the Office of Contracts and Grants (OCG) as the Authorized Organizational Representative (AOR) to receive and accept award notices on behalf of CU ºù«ÍÞÊÓƵ.
-If a Principal Investigator (PI) receives an NOA directly, they should immediately forward it to ocg@colorado.eduÌýfor prompt receipt into OCG's award management system.
+A NOA is normally sent directly to OCG because OCG is the Authorized Organizational Representative (AOR) to receive and accept award notices on behalf of CU ºù«ÍÞÊÓƵ.
+However, if a Principal Investigator (PI) receives a NOA, they should immediately forward it to ocg@colorado.eduÌýso it can be entered into OCG's award management system.